-No one has ever paid to be assisted by the Westpac Live Saver Rescue Helicopter.
-That is because people in our community, along with the NSW Government, through NSW Health and NSW Ambulance, provide the funds to ensure the rescue helicopters are there when, and where, they are needed.
+No one has ever had to pay to be assisted by the Westpac Life Saver Rescue Helicopter.
+That is because people in our community, along with the NSW Government, through NSW Health and NSW Ambulance, provide the funds to ensure the Rescue Helicopters are there when, and where, they are needed.

 New AW139 fleet